twolfson/sf-digital-services-assignment/README.md

 - JavaScript, version ECMAScript 5 for both browser and server.
 We felt this was a good middleground for supporting older browsers without adding too much tooling
     - We did see IE8+ comment on the <https://sf.gov/> site which helped inform our decision
 - [Gulp][] and [Browserify][] for asset bundling.
-We chose these as they are easy to maintain, iterate on, and they grow well up to a decent level of complexity.
+These are easy to maintain and grow well with complexity.
 Additionally, we wanted to avoid any time sinks with configuring [Webpack][]
 - Vanilla JavaScript with [hyperscript][] for our browser components
-    - We had React on the roadmap but our initial iteration with vanilla JS worked very well and we were running out of time for additional features
+    - React was on the roadmap but vanilla JS worked very well initially and we were running low on time for the second half of the assignment
     - If this project were to keep on being worked on/growing, we'd likely move to a larger framework (e.g. React)
-    - Additional choices on the table: Angular (as team is already familiar with this but they're moving away from it), vanilla JS with jQuery (didn't have complex hierarchies to deal with, doesn't add much nowadays)
+    - Additional considered choices: Angular (team already familiar with it but moving away from it), vanilla JS with jQuery (more useful for complex hierarchies, doesn't add much nowadays)
 - [Pug][] for server-side templating
-    - Is very similar to Slim which is established as a template language in <https://github.com/Exygy/sf-dahlia-web>
+    - Similar to Slim which is team is familiar with (<https://github.com/Exygy/sf-dahlia-web>)
-    - Prevents missed close tags, which can cause inconsistent rendering
+    - Prevents missed close tags, which can cause inconsistent rendering across browsers

 [Gulp]: https://gulpjs.com/
 [Browserify]: https://github.com/browserify/browserify